 Developing applications for remote and proximal sensing technologies in agriculture

 Exploring emerging remote and proximal sensing technologies for novel applications in crop protection is a nascent area of research at the James Hutton Institute that has the potential to produce many powerful tools for inclusion in Integrated Pest and Disease Management programmes.
 The rationale that underpins this area of research is that the properties of the light (and other electromagnetic waves) reflected by plant surfaces is dependent on leaf surface attributes, internal structures and biochemical components, which are all influenced in distinctive ways by crop genotype as well as nutritional and disease status.
-At the James Hutton Institute we have several ongoing research projects that are exploring various remote and proximal sensing technologies for potential applications to IPM.
+At the James Hutton Institute we have conducted several research projects that explored various remote and proximal sensing technologies for potential applications to IPM.

 For further information on Poptical, contact Damian Bienkowski.